chi-atim/bubble-tea-ordering-system/README.md

  - **Add Drink** button adds a drink to the customer order.
  - **Remove Drink** button removes the last drink from the customer order array.
- - **Reset Drink** button removes all drinks from the customer order.
+ - **Reset Order** button removes all drinks from the customer order.